The component structure of dense random subgraphs of the hypercube: The numbers of small components

-\begin{proof}[Proof of Theorem~\ref{cor.normal}] The expression for the mean $\mu_t$ in part (a) is from Lemma~\ref{3lem:Xi} part (a).
-The rest follows directly from Theorem~\ref{thm.C5}, with $H_1,\ldots,H_r$ listing a representative of each ambient-isomorphism class of $t$-vertex connected cube subgraphs. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{cor.normal}] The expression for the mean $\mu_t$ in part (a) is from Lemma~\ref{3lem:Xi}.
+The rest follows directly from Theorem~\ref{thm.C5}, with $H_1,\ldots,H_r$ listing a representative of each ambient-isomorphism class of $t$-vertex connected cube subgraphs. \end{proof} \begin{remark} In Theorem~\ref{3t:2} it was natural to restrict our attention to connected graphs $H_i$ with at most $m_p$ vertices, and similarly in Theorem~\ref{cor.normal} it was natural to restrict our attention to components with at most $m_p$ vertices.
+However, both these theorems are based on Lemma~\ref{lem.new9a} in which there are no such restrictions.
+Thus in fact both these theorems hold without any such restrictions on the numbers of vertices, apart from in the two places in each theorem where we need the expected value $\lambda$ to be large, namely the second half of part (b) and the second half of part (c) (in each of Theorems~\ref{cor.normal} and~\ref{3t:2}).
+We shall use this remark in the proof of Theorem~\ref{thm.C1}. \end{remark}

-We have now proved Theorem~\ref{cor.normal}, which says in particular that the number $X_t$ of components in $Q_p$ of size $t$ has close to the Poisson distribution $\Po(\mu_t)$.
+We have now proved Theorem~\ref{cor.normal}, which says in particular that the distribution of the number $X_t$ of components in $Q_p$ of size $t$ is close to the Poisson distribution $\Po(\mu_t)$.
 From what we have already proved, we can quickly give a first corresponding local limit result, showing that for suitable $t$ we have $\Pro(X_t=\nu) \sim \Pro(\Po(\mu_t)=\nu)$ uniformly over the `central range' of integers $\nu$.
-Recall from Theorem~\ref{cor.normal} that $\mu_t = \Theta(d^{t-1} (2q^t)^d)$. \begin{proposition} Let $0<p<1/2$, and let $t$ be an integer with $\M/3 < t \le \M$.
+Recall from Theorem~\ref{cor.normal} that $\mu_t = \Theta(d^{t-1} (2q^t)^d)$. \begin{proposition} Let $0<p<1/2$ and let $t$ be an integer with $\M/3 < t \le \M$.
 Then for any fixed $c>0$

 where the $\sup$ is over integers $\nu$ with $|\nu-\mu_t| \leq c\sqrt{\mu_t}$. \end{proposition} \begin{proof} Note first that $\Pro(\Po(\mu_t)=\nu)=\Theta(\mu_t^{-\frac 12})$, uniformly over integers $\nu$ with $|\nu-\mu_t| \leq c\sqrt{\mu_t}$.
 By Theorem~\ref{cor.normal} part (c), $d_{TV}(X_t,\Po(\mu_t))=O(d^t q^{td})$, so $|\Pro(X_t=\nu)-\Pro(\Po(\mu_t)=\nu)|=O(d^t q^{td})$ uniformly over integers $\nu$; and hence